7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 Factory implementations are derived at compile-time by @scaladoc[FactoryConstructor](izumi.distage.constructors.FactoryConstructor) macro and can be summoned at need.

-Since `distage` version `1.1.0` you have to bind factories explicitly using `makeFactory` and `fromFactory` methods, not implicitly via `make`; parameterless methods in factories now produce new instances instead of summoning a dependency.
+Since `distage` version `1.1.0` you have to bind factories explicitly using `makeFactory` and `fromFactory` methods, not implicitly via `make`.
+Parameterless methods in factories now produce new instances instead of summoning a dependency.

 ### @With annotation